 Chalet Suzanne - August 4, 2014, the Hinshaw family closed the Historic Chalet Suzanne Inn and Restaurant.
 February 27 and 28, 2015 the Chalet Suzanne will be auctioned off.
+While we are not certain of the outcome of the auction, the Chalet Suzanne Historic District will remain.
 April 2010 till August 2014, the Chalet Suzanne airstrip was mostly used during Lakeland's Sun 'n Fun event.
 The Chalet Suzanne hosted an annual informal barbeque to thank all of the flyers that come in for the Sun 'n Fun event.
 The Chalet also hosted many visitors and patrons of the restaurant and inn.